romaingroux/SPar-K/README.md

 ## Programs
-The following three programs are distributed :
+The following programs are distributed :

 ### spark
 This is the main program. spark is the partitioning software.